Vinyl Days: Release and promotion

 Vinyl Days was released on June 17, 2022.
 Prior to the album's release, he released music videos for Breath Control, Clouds, and Tetris respectively.
 In an interview with NPR after the album's release, Logic said "I chose Vinyl Days because we actually recorded the entire album in about 12 days, for a wild reason that I'll explain another time".

 A verse in the song, "LaDonda", revolving around music critic Anthony Fantano, who had given Logic negative reviews in the past, generated controversy and discussion online due to a portion of the verse in which Logic recounts, “I used to fantasize about murdering you, choking you to death and watching from your point of view ’til we got friendly”.
-Fantano, not having been alerted of the contents of the verse ahead of time, heard the line for the first time during a livestream, causing him to go on a rant, stating that the line had made him feel “embarrassed”, further adding, “I feel overemphasized.
+Fantano, not having been alerted of the contents of the verse ahead of time, heard the line for the first time during a livestream, causing him to go on a rant.
+He stated that the line had made him feel “embarrassed”, further adding, “I feel overemphasized.
 There never should have been any reason Logic should hate me in the first place.
 Because I’m just reviewing albums.
 You’re just one of many guys whose albums I review negatively.”
-However, Fantano did ultimately give the album a positive review.

 The album was released in the same week as projects by two high-profile hip-hop artists, Honestly, Nevermind by Drake and Khaza by Kevin Gates.

 On July 4th, over two weeks after the release of the album, Logic announced that he had signed to BMG Speaking on signing with BMG, he stated “I’m just glad to move on to a place where I can be independent, and respected as an artist, and feel like I’m in control of my career.”

-On July 16, Logic released a documentary that detailed the making and inspirations for the album.
+On July 16, Logic released a documentary that detailed the making of and inspirations for the album.